Educator Tools

 The examples below are political/military but we could substitute philosophers, writers, or artists from Confucius to Mary Wollstonecraft.

-Here is a hypothetical example of an historical graph for major figures in the history of human rights
+Here is a hypothetical example of a historical graph for major figures in the history of human rights

-If you join the lines you see that progress is not smooth.
+If you join the lines you see that progress is not consistent.

 Other places for using historical graphs include:

-www.youthforhumanrights.org introduces you to a world of resources and ideas for teaching human rights, using the UDHR as the standard.
-The kit, including poster, DVD, lesson guides, student books, and more are free for teachers.
+The site Youth for Human Rights introduces you to a world of resources and ideas for teaching human rights, using the UDHR as the standard.
+They offer a free online course.

 ACTION 4